 -Propose deleting two-year completion of transfer-level English and math since this is aligned with neither our GP momentum points nor the student-centered funding formula.

 -Propose shifting from Scorecard to OIE data source for completion of transfer-level English & Math for quicker updates and inclusion of PSYC B5 in transfer math.

+AIQ Review (2/12, 2/26, 3/12/2019)

+Recommendations to align with the VfS (ADT Completion, Unit accumulation, Employment in Field)

+Data source documentation

 ADT, Certificates & Associate degrees: Cognos report, “Awards by Type and Major”